onyas/vip-url-resolve/README.md

-# VIP Viedo Resolve
+# VIP Video Resolve

-Resolve vip vedios url to a m3u8 link and play it
+Resolve vip videos url to a m3u8 link and play it

 ## Quick Start